ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-1.md

 ## Step 2: Hooking MSV1_0

-So, now we have a good idea of a target, but how do we know which functions to hook in order to extract credentials?
+So, now we have a good idea of which module we want to target, but how do we know which functions to hook in order to extract credentials?
 This is where frida-trace comes to the rescue.
 We can simply specify the module we're interested in and hook all functions within it:

 ```bash
 frida-trace -H 192.168.1.120 lsass.exe -i 'msv1_0.DLL!*'